dnbaumgartner/XPilotView/README.md

 The development OS is Linux Mint 18.1 (Ubuntu 16.04) which is also the testing and operating platform.

-The code base is configured for NetBeans IDE 18.1 with the C/C++ plugin.
+The code base is configured for NetBeans IDE 8.1 with the C/C++ plugin.
 The Makefile as configured by NetBeans also works as a standalone build tool.

 The compiler base is the GNU Compiler Collection version 5.4.0.

-Qt application development framework, version 5.5.
+The GUI is built on the Qt application development framework, version 5.5.

 ### Additional Software